noobs2ninjas/FailSalon/README.md

 ## 4. Start the application.
     The fastest way to do this is to back out of the folder this project is in and shift + right-click the folder.
 When the cmd window opens type in npm start and hit enter.

+# Commands

+* !newquestion
+    This begins a new question.
+Duh.
+* !whosaid Word
+    This command will search for the word or phrase typed after it.
+So "!whosaid pizza" will search for "pizza". "!whosaid Phil Has a Perrty Mouth" will search for "phil has a perrty mouth".
+All answers are stored in in lower case.
+All words or phrases for !whosaid will be converted to lower case.